Dell UltraSharp 27" 1440p IPS LED Monitor for $230 - U2717D

 Please close this dialog and try and again

-That's the best deal we've seen; most stores charge $270 or more.
+It's tied as the best price we've seen and a low today by $40.
 Buy Now at B&H Photo Video

 That's the second best price we've seen and a low by at least $35 today.
 Buy Now at Staples